XRTK/upm-release/README.md

 ## How to use

 1. Setup GitHub repository or organization secrets:
-  - UPM_CREDENTIALS - npm/upm token used to sign into the server or service.
+  - UPM_TOKEN - npm token used to sign into the server or service.
   - GITHUB_PAT - A Personal Access Token for GitHub to make commits and publish the release.

 ```yaml